tmedwards/sugarcube-2/docs/api/api-config.md

 <span id="config-api-property-cleanupwikifieroutput"></span>
 ### `Config.cleanupWikifierOutput` ↔ *boolean* (default: `false`)

-Determines whether the output of the Wikifier is post-processed into more sane markup—i.e. where appropriate, it tries to transition the plethora of `<br>` elements into `<p>` elements.
+Determines whether the output of the Wikifier is post-processed into more sane markup—i.e., where appropriate, it tries to transition the plethora of `<br>` elements into `<p>` elements.

 #### Since: